Olu Falae: Political career

 As of 2008, Falae is the pro tem Chairman of the Democratic Peoples Alliance, a progressive party allied with the All Progressives Grand Alliance.

-On the 21st of September, 2015, Chief Olu Falae was kidnapped on his farm on his 77th birthday, with the kidnappers demanding 100 million Naira ($500,000) as a ransom for his release.
-He was ultimately released on the 24th of September, 2015, after the payment of the ransom and returned to his home in Akure.
+On 21 September 2015, Falae was kidnapped on his farm on his 77th birthday, with the kidnappers demanding 100 million Naira ($500,000) as a ransom.
+He was ultimately released on 24 September 2015, after the payment of the ransom and returned to his home in Akure.
+The kidnappers were later arrested and in 2017, were sentenced to life imprisonment.

 Chieftaincy titles

-A direct descendant of Oba Osupa I of Akure (who was his great great grandfather), Chief Falae currently holds the chieftaincy titles of the Baale Oluabo of Ilu Abo and the Gbobaniyi of Akure.
-In addition to this, he also serves as a ranking prince of the Osupa royal family of Akure.
+A direct descendant of Oba Osupa I of Akure (who was his great-great-grandfather), Chief Falae currently holds the chieftaincy titles of the Baale Oluabo of Ilu Abo and the Gbobaniyi of Akure.